HMetcalfeW/cartographer/README.md

 # Cartographer

-Cartographer is a lightweight CLI tool written in Go that analyzes and visualizes relationships between Kubernetes resources.
+Cartographer is a lightweight CLI tool written in Go that analyzes and visualizes relationships between Kubernetes resources in a DOT file.
 It ingests Kubernetes manifests—either from YAML files or via the Helm SDK—and produces dependency graphs to help you understand and document your application's architecture.
+The DOT file output can be run through a visualizer like GraphViz.

 ## Features